chochain/eForth1/README.md

 * Timer0 is used for delay, and
 * Timer1 is not used.
 It is delibrately left for other Arduino libraries such as servo driving.
 * Pin Changes are flagged by port-D (pin D0-D7), Port-B (pin D8-D13), and Port-C (pin A0-A5).
-Note: Pin Change accept only one xt (function address) per port, so your ISR needs to figure out which pin actually been triggered if they use the same port.

   | Word  | Usage         | Function                                   |
   |:------|:--------------|:-------------------------------------------|